Furniture Glossary®

 Recliner, Reclining Chair:

-An upholstered chair, typically with armrests, that features either a manual or electrically-powered mechanism that allows the user to change from an upright seating position to a reclined position.
+A recliner or reclining chair is an upholstered chair, typically with armrests, that features either a manual or electrically-powered mechanism that allows the user to change from an upright seating position to a reclined position.

 Lift Chair: